-Why There Are Words-Los Angeles will take place bimonthly third Thursdays of the month beginning February 16 at Peking Tavern, 806 S. Spring St. Patrick O’Neil with Ashley Perez coordinate Why There Are Words-Los Angeles.
+Why There Are Words-Los Angeles takes place bimonthly second Sundays of the month, 5:30 pm, at KaffeBaren, 1000 South Olive St. Los Angeles, CA 90015 (at Olympic Blvd.)
+Patrick O’Neil with Ashley Perez coordinate Why There Are Words-Los Angeles.

 Patrick O’Neil is an author, musician, and filmmaker.
 The author of the memoir Gun, Needle, Spoon (Dzanc Books), Patrick’s writing has appeared in numerous publications, including Juxtapoz, Salon, The Nervous Breakdown, Razorcake, and he has been nominated twice for Best of the Net.